-- Minimum of 12 credits and successful completion of all course requirements. - · Requires a GPA of 2.0 on all coursework. - At least 50% of the credits must be taken in residence, graded, and for credit.
+- Minimum of 12 credits and successful completion of all course requirements. - · Requires a GPA of 2.0 on all coursework. - At least 12 program credits must be earned "in residence" (which includes on campus and distance-delivered courses) at UW-Madison. - At least 12 program credits must be earned while enrolled in this Certificate program.

 Code Title Credits

 FISC 134 Reproduction of Farm Animals 2

 FISC 105 Dairy Cattle Selection and Evaluation 2

 FISC 63 Dairy Herd Management 2

 FISC 114 Ruminant Nutrition 2

 FISC 133 Soil and Crop Nutrient Management 2

 FISC 61 Dairy Herd Health 1

-FISC 121 Agricultural Commodities Marketing 2
+FISC 121 Agricultural Commodities Marketing

-Total Credits 13

-- 1. effective and professional oral and written communication skills. - the skills to apply scientific and management principles to running an agricultural operation, including developing new solutions to fit demands and challenges of both personnel and everyday processes. - the ability to think critically and innovatively, working creatively to make effective decisions and develop plans for future operational advances. - 4. a global perspective, recognizing the importance and intersecting roles of farmers, food systems and urban and rural communities. - 5. specialized knowledge in safety on agricultural operations and the capability to implement the safety guidelines in the operation.
+- 1. effective and professional oral and written communication skills. - the skills to apply scientific and management principles to running an agricultural operation, including developing new solutions to fit demands and challenges of both personnel and everyday processes. - the ability to think critically and innovatively, working creatively to make effective decisions and develop plans for future operational advances. - a global perspective, recognizing the importance and intersecting roles of farmers, food systems and urban and rural communities. - specialized knowledge in safety on agricultural operations and the capability to implement the safety guidelines in the operation.